Discussion about this post

 lcamtuf's avatar

-As a second postscript, the simplest way to explain Euler's version of the equation is to make four observations.
-They're a *bit* hand-wavy, but should be fairly easy to follow:
+As a second postscript, the simplest way to explain Euler's version of the equation is to make four observations on top of what we discussed in the article.
+I should note that this isn't a rigorous proof (the second observation is an appeal to intuition), but it should still be quite enlightening:

-1) Exponentiation that uses one constant base can be always rewritten in another base by including an appropriate scaling factor in the exponent.
+1) Exponentiation that uses one constant base greater than 1 can be rewritten in another base greater than 1 by including an appropriate scaling factor in the exponent.
 For example, 8^x can be written as 2^(3*x).
-There's a specific way to find the scaling factor, but it's not important for the discussion here.
+We don't need to dwell on how to calculate the scaling factor; the important part is that we effectively rolled the old base into the exponent.

-2) A bit less obviously, the same principle extends to the imaginary unit: with the right scaling factor, it can be moved from the base to the exponent.
+2) A bit less obviously, the same principle extends to the imaginary unit, which can be moved from the base to the exponent if you toss in the right scaling factor.
 For example, if we want to go from base i to base 10, the solution is i^x = 10^(~0.682 i * x).
-The important point is that both forms -- imaginary^real and real^imaginary -- work the same: they give us continuous rotation in the complex plane.
+We can't trivially show why 0.682 is the right number, but *conceptually*, the operation is analogous to #1.
+In the end, both forms produce the same result: they give us continuous CCW rotation in the complex plane.

 3) As discussed in the article, the expression i^x implements rotation.
 In essence, as x goes from 0 to 4, the resulting point, starting at (1,0), travels the distance of 2*pi along the unit circle (radius 1, circumference 2*pi).

-Note that this is different from how we usually define sin(x) / cos(x): when using radians, there is a 1:1 correspondence of "input" and "output" distances: 2*pi radians means a full rotation long the circumference of 2*pi.
-This is why in the formula that equated two methods of rotating a point, we needed a scaling factor on one side for the equality to hold:
+Importantly, this is different from how we usually define sin(x) and cos(x): when using radians, there is a 1:1 correspondence of "input" and "output" distances: 2*pi radians means a full cycle along the circumference of 2*pi.
+This is why in the formula that equated two methods of rotating a point, we needed a scaling factor on the i^x side for the equality to hold.
+We wrote:

 i^(2/pi*m) = cos(m) + i * sin(m)

-The 2/pi factor means that when the parameter of sin() / cos() changes from 0 to 2*pi, the exponent on the left side changes from 0 to 4 (2/pi*pi*2).
+The 2/pi factor means that when the parameter of sin() & cos() changes from 0 to 2*pi, the exponent on the left side changes from 0 to 4 (2/pi*pi*2).
+The rotation speeds are matched and the equality holds.

 Rate of change for base 2: (2^0.0001 − 2^0) / 0.0001 = ~0.69